Xilinx/VMR/README.md

         1.2 Is coding style aligned with FreeRTOS code style?
             > https://www.freertos.org/FreeRTOS-Coding-Standard-and-Style-Guide.html#StyleGuide

-        1.3 Is there a CR number associated with the PR?
+        1.3 A CR or Story number is required for every PR.
+And PR # should be updated back to CR/Story.
-            > If no CR, TASK, STORY numbers, there has to be a description for the code change propose.
+	    > PR reviewer should not apporve any PR without a tracking number

         1.4 Please address all code review commens prior to ask for code merge.

 > Failing to do so might end up with "git revert" due to "need more work".

-### 2. Code Merge Checklist (for maintiners who can merge the code to gate)
+### 2. Code Merge Checklist (for maintainers who can merge the code to gate)

         2.1 Is there a unit test report?
             > unit test should be performed on TA XRT + TA Shell + TA APU;